61 Best Logo Fonts and Which One Is Right for You

 6. Nunito Sans

-Vernon Adams began with creating Nunito as a rounded terminal sans serif.
+Vernon Adams began by creating Nunito as a rounded terminal sans serif.
 Jacques Le Bailly moved forward to create a full set of weights.
 By accompanying a regular non-rounded terminal version, Nunito Sans was finally discovered.
 This font goes along with Abhaya Libre, Montserrat, and Theano Didot.
 It grants an approachable display because of its high x-height and short descenders.

 This logo font is best suited for evolving and expanding corporations.
 It creates a healthy dialogue between the present and the future.